7 Things You Didn’t Know About Your Oral Health

 3. Plaque is your biggest enemy

 Plaque is the source of all (or most) evil.
 It’s a harmful mass of bacteria living in your mouth that feeds off of sugars and leftover foods.
-Plaque starts out being sticky, and colourless, but when it’s not eliminated, it turns into yellow tartar that’s totally impossible to remove without the help of a dentist.
+Plaque starts out being sticky, and colorless, but when it’s not eliminated, it turns into yellow tartar that’s totally impossible to remove without the help of a dentist.
 This leads to the damaging of your enamel, because the bacteria transforms the leftover foods and sugars into acids, causing cavities, tooth decay (ouch!) and gum disease.
 Make sure to remove and prevent plaque by brushing, flossing and rinsing your mouth after every meal.

 4. Your mouth contains over 800 different types of bacteria!

 The mouth is a very complex ecosystem.
 The average healthy oral cavity contains about 800 different types of bacteria, with each tooth holding more than a billion bacteria.
-When your oral flora is balanced, your body has a strong natural defence system to prevent the onset of disease.
+When your oral flora is balanced, your body has a strong natural defense system to prevent the onset of disease.
 But when there’s an imbalance, your immune system is more vulnerable, which makes you more susceptible to oral health complications.
 Make sure to use gentle products, without harsh substances, so as to not offset the balance of good and bad bacteria in your mouth, keeping their habitat just right.